ImagineForgee/IronGuard/readme.md

 **IronGuard WebKit** is the Java-based frontend component of the IronGuard system, providing a web interface to manage, monitor, and interact with sub-servers.
 It communicates with the IronGuard Service and allows users to control the servers via a graphical interface.

+## IronGuard Service

+The **IronGuard Service** is the backend component that interacts with the frontend application.
+It provides the communication and server management functionality for IronGuard WebKit.
+The service uses WebSockets to allow real-time communication and metrics monitoring.

+For more information, you can check out the [IronGuard Service](https://github.com/ImagineForgee/IronGuard).

 ## Features

 - **Web Interface**: Provides an easy-to-use UI to interact with IronGuard Service.